ngsavd/integrate-control-tower-with-ipam/README.md

 # Deploy the solution
 ## Prerequisites
-1.This solution requires a AWS Control Tower landing zone setup in your account.
+1. This solution requires a AWS Control Tower landing zone setup in your account.
 Refer to this [**guide](https://docs.aws.amazon.com/controltower/latest/userguide/getting-started-with-control-tower.html) to setup your AWS Control Tower.

-2.In your AWS Control Tower environment, identify the networking account.
+2. In your AWS Control Tower environment, identify the networking account.
 If it does not exist, create a Networking account which will hold your networking resources.
 For this solution, Networking account will be setup as a delegated administrator for IPAM.
 The parent OU of Networking account can be as per your existing structure or as per your choice.
 Make a note of the Networking account id.

-3.Create an OU structure for your Workload Accounts to represent your environments.
+3. Create an OU structure for your Workload Accounts to represent your environments.
 Example shown here talk about 2 environments Production and SDLC and Figure 1 shows 2 OUs Prod OU and SDLC OU.
 Make note of these OU names in your environment.

 4. If using the AWS CLI, Ensure that the AWS CLI is installed and configured with the appropriate credentials and region.
 For console access  Navigate to the AWS Management Console and log in with your credentials.